 - Testing: Every web page goes through several testing phases to check for any errors, consistency, performance and speed issues.

 - Launch and support: After successful tests, the site is ready for launch.
 But our work isn’t done just yet.
-Custom-built sites are entitled to continuous support, even if it means just keeping an eye on things to ensure all the pages run smoothly.
+Custom-built sites are is likely to need more ongoing support (especially if complex), even if it means just keeping an eye on things to ensure all the pages run smoothly.

 Custom web design: Pros and cons

 Let’s weigh the pros and cons of custom web development to see if all that effort and expense is justified.